Alumni Communications

 What about PDFs?

-Many academic units previously created PDF versions of their newsletters, but the university has a strict policy against the use of PDFs, simply in keeping with the university’s policies on accessibility.
+Many academic units previously created PDF versions of their newsletters, but the university has a strict policy against the use of PDFs if they don’t pass the university’s accessibility standards.

 First, reach out to Vanessa Cloe (our Director of Alumni Engagement) or Raymond Fleischmann (our Director of Advancement Communications) and let them know about your upcoming event.
 For both in-person events and online events like livestreams, it’s best to reach out two months ahead of time to start the process.